Regular pages will be restricted with the erply back-office sessions, this means that the pages cannot be viewed without

 Those API calls works properly only inside GoErp templates, because b2b (public) authentication

-depends on the template configuration, therefore all b2b API endpoints requires b2bKey
+depends on the template configuration, therefore all b2b API endpoints requires b2bKey to be

 sent in the request header.
 This key is available inside session and could be chained to the